Marketplace Facilitators and Sellers

 A physical or electronic place, platform or forum where products (tangible personal property, products transferred electronically or services) are offered for sale.
 Examples include booths, websites, catalogs and dedicated sales software applications.

 A person or an affiliate who is paid by sellers to facilitate sales of the seller’s products (tangible personal property, products transferred electronically or services) through a marketplace the person or affiliate owns.
-A marketplace facilitator does not include a person who only provides payment processing services.
+A marketplace facilitator does not include a person who only provides payment processing services or, as of July 1, 2020, facilitates sales for restaurants.

 Marketplace facilitators are considered the seller of goods and services they facilitate and must charge and pay sales tax, file returns and respond to audits.